 The Eufy RoboVac X8 is the brand’s latest and most advanced model with Dual-Cyclone technology, and Eufy claims the twin turbines ensure increased suction for a better clean.
-The robot vacuucum also comes equipped with a LiDAR sensor and will learn the layout of your home so it knows exactly which room it’s cleaning and the most efficient path to take.
-It also uses AI just like Eufy's best home security cameras and video doorbells, however on the X8, this is to detect and avoid obstacles when vacuuming.
+The robot vacuum also comes equipped with a LiDAR sensor and will learn the layout of your home so it knows exactly which room it’s cleaning and the most efficient path to take.
+It also uses AI just like Eufy's best home security cameras and best video doorbells, however on the X8, this is to detect and avoid obstacles when vacuuming.

 The Eufy RoboVac X8 has a 0.15 gallon / 0.6 liter dust canister and compresses the debris as it enters the canister to ensure as much as possible can be collected before the robot vacuum needs emptying, and it won't fly around as much during emptying either.
 The rechargeable battery lasts for 180 minutes, and on top of that the Boost IQ feature, will automatically increase the suction level when it detects carpet.